Webb-School-Computer-Science-Club/Verallel-Firefox/README.md

 # Helping with Development
 If you wish to help with the development of the site, the zip folder release of the extension will be provided (and maybe some other beta versions the dev team is working on).
 If you are not part of the dev team and end up making yor own working version please publish the code as a fork of this repository.
 Additionally, make sure to detail the changes you make in your fork compared to the original.<br>
-This is the repository for the Chrome extension for Verallel.
-If you want to help with Verallel as a Firefox add-on, you should check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel-Firefox">Verallel-Firefox</a>
+This is the repository for the Firefox addon for Verallel.
+If you want to help with Verallel as a Chrome extension, you should check out <a href="https://github.com/Webb-School-Computer-Science-Club/Verallel">Verallel</a>

 # Potential Feature Additions the Dev Team has High on the Bucket List
   - The popup window having a dark/light mode toggler for Veracross